WPBeginner

 SELECT * FROM `wp_a123456_usermeta` WHERE `meta_key` LIKE '%wp_%'

-Number of entries may vary on how many plugins you are using and such.
+The number of entries may vary depending on how many WordPress plugins you are using on your website.
 Just change everything that has wp_ to the new prefix.

 The Ultimate WordPress Toolkit